-Here are a few insights you can get from Google Analytics:
+Here are a few of the things you can do with Google Analytics:

 - Find the number of visitors on your website

-- Measure the performance of your marketing activities
+- Measure the performance of your marketing campaigns

-- Discover which device or browser users use to find your website
+- Discover which device or browser visitors use to find your website

 - See how many people converted on your website